saecki/zig-grep/paper/paper.typ

 With only text searching parallelized the search workers were consuming messages from the queue faster than paths could be added, so the goal was to speed up walking the file system with multiple threads.\
 This was heavily influenced by the Rust `ignore` crate @ignore_crate which is also used in `ripgrep` @ripgrep.
 A thread pool of walkers is used to search multiple directories simultaneously in a depth first manner to reduce memory consumption.\
 The core data structure used is an atomically synchronized, priority stack (`AtomicStack` in `src/atomic.zig`).
 A walker tries to pop off a directory of a shared atomically synchronized stack, by blocking until one is available.
-Once it receives a directory it iterates through the remaining entries enqueueing any files encountered.
+Once it receives a directory it iterates through the remaining entries, enqueuing any files encountered.
 If it encounters a subdirectory, the parent directory is pushed back onto the stack and the subdirectory is walked.
 The stack keeps track of the number of waiting threads and once all walkers are waiting for a new message, all directories have been walked completely and the thread pool is stopped:

 #sourcecode[```zig
     self.alive_workers -= 1;